Pronunciation: /ˌsəbkənˈtrakt /[with object]

-- 1Employ a firm or person outside one’s company to do (work) as part of a larger project: we would subcontract the translation work outMore example sentences
+- 1Employ a business or person outside one’s company to do (work) as part of a larger project: we would subcontract the translation work outMore example sentences

 - Did firm A subcontract the work to firm B?